Robert Gabriel Mugabe International Airport

-Robert Gabriel Mugabe International Airport, (known colloquially as RGM or Harare Airport) and formerly known as Harare International Airport and Salisbury Airport, is an international airport in Harare, Zimbabwe.
+Robert Gabriel Mugabe International Airport, (known colloquially as RGM or Harare Airport) and formerly known as Harare International Airport and Salisbury Airport, is an international airport serving Harare, the capital of Zimbabwe.
 It is the largest airport in the country and serves as the base of Air Zimbabwe, the national flag carrier.
-It is operated by the Civil Aviation Authority of Zimbabwe.
+It is operated by the Airports Company of Zimbabwe.

 History

-Commissioned in 1956, and officially opened on 5 February 1957, Salisbury Airport cost £924,000 to build.
+Commissioned in 1956 and officially opened on 5 February 1957, Salisbury Airport cost £924,000 to build.
 According to the 1950 report of the Director of Civil Aviation, the city's original aerodrome, Belvedere Airport, had proved to be inadequate and had to be abandoned for the following reasons: